 CRITERIA YES NO NA COMMENTS Carefully planned interlocking fields of fire from mutually supporting positions?
 Integration of mobile unit movements with defensive fire plans?
 Have any single point failures been identified addressed?
 6.20 Has consideration been given to the installation of active or passive denial systems on the target(s)?
 6.21 Have procedures been developed to ensure that site employees are trained on their responsibilities and actions in the event of an attack?
-6.22 6.23 6.24 6.25 Do response plans include site-specific tactics, techniques, and procedures for operating in a weapon of mass destruction environment?
+6.22 Has consideration been given to how ammunition would be resupplied during a protracted firefight and to a means of evacuating wounded officers to medical facilities?
+6.23 Are current memoranda of agreement/memoranda of understanding maintained with local and Federal law enforcement agencies that address specific roles as well as how pursuit and recovery plans can be exercised?
+6.24 Do response plans address the potential for the involvement of hostages on or in proximity to the target(s)?
+6.25 Do response plans include site-specific tactics, techniques, and procedures for operating in a weapon of mass destruction environment?
 6.26 Have all security response plans been performance tested?